 The first payment due is your $500 tuition deposit.
 Your tuition will be due according to the University’s schedule.
 Note: Tuition and fees cannot be paid in cash.

-Refund requests made after these dates will not be honored.
+Refund requests made after the dates noted above will not be considered.

 There are multiple ways to fund your degree.
 New York State residents may be eligible for New York State financial aid.
 All domestic students may be eligible for some form of educational loans.
 No direct School of Management aid is available for the MS programs.
 Students can apply for student loans by completing the Free Application for Federal Student Aid (FAFSA).